apache/bigtop/bigtop-deploy/juju/hadoop-kafka/README.md

 to verify that the bundle is working as expected.

 ## Smoke Test
-The charms for each core component (namenode, resourcemanager, and slave) provide a `smoke-test` action that can be used to verify the application is functioning as expected.
+The charms for each core component (namenode, resourcemanager, slave, kafka, and zookeeper) provide a `smoke-test` action that can be used to verify the application is functioning as expected.
 Note that the 'slave' component runs extensive tests provided by Apache Bigtop and may take up to 30 minutes to complete.
 Run the smoke-test actions as follows:

     juju run-action namenode/0 smoke-test
     juju run-action resourcemanager/0 smoke-test
     juju run-action slave/0 smoke-test
+    juju run-action kafka/0 smoke-test
+    juju run-action zookeeper/0 smoke-test

 > **Note**: The above assumes Juju 2.0 or greater.
 If using an earlier version of Juju, the syntax is `juju action do <application>/0 smoke-test`.